USER MANUAL

 The main focus of this screen is the Compilation Player, which features a continuous timeline of stitched videos, representing the entire length of your compilation, allowing you to jump to any moment across all combined clips.

-You can use the dropdown menu below the video to choose how scenes change.
-Options include:
+You can use the Transitions dropdown below the video to choose how scenes change between clips:

 • Wipe